Agnes055/PORTFOLIO/README.md

   * know how to manipulate requests and create test cases using the SoapUI tool

 __Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications
+  * Exploring the use of Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively